jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

     - reputable organizations that disclose their practices and security requirements to their business partners (not necessarily to the public)
   - Each link in the chain should be responsible and accountable to the next link in the chain; each handoff is properly organized, documented, managed, and audited
     - The goal of a secure supply chain is that the finished product is of sufficient quality, meets performance and operational goals, provides stated security mechanisms, and that at no point in the process was any element counterfeited or subject to unauthorized or malicious manipulation or sabotage
-  - The supply chain can be a threat vector, where materials, software, hardware, or data is being obtained from a supposedly trusted source but the supply chain behind the source could have been compromised and asset poisoned or modified
+  - The supply chain can be a threat vector, where materials, software, hardware, or data are obtained from a supposedly trusted source but the supply chain behind the source could have been compromised and asset poisoned or modified
-  - Supply chain attacks include things like product tampering, counterfeits, or implants; these attacks can be difficult to detect, and changes or manipulations can be via hardware (even miniaturized chips), or via software
+  - Supply chain attacks include things like product tampering, counterfeits, or implants; these attacks can be difficult to detect, and changes or manipulations can be made via hardware (even miniaturized chips), or via software
     - choosing trusted and reputable vendors, and doing security monitoring, management and assessments are important to lower these risks

 - 1.11.2 Risk mitigations (e.g., third-party assessment and monitoring, minimum security requirements, service level requirements, silicon root of trust, physically unclonable function, software bill of materials)